han41858/angular-ko/aio/content/guide/deployment.md

 <!--
 During development, you typically use the `ng serve` command to build, watch, and serve the application from local memory, using [webpack-dev-server](https://webpack.js.org/guides/development/#webpack-dev-server).
-When you are ready to deploy, however, you must use the `ng build` command to build the app and deploy the build artifacts elsewhere.
+When you are ready to deploy, however, you must use the `ng build` command to build the application and deploy the build artifacts elsewhere.

 Both `ng build` and `ng serve` clear the output folder before they build the project, but only the `ng build` command writes the generated build artifacts to the output folder.